felangel/mason/packages/mason_logger/README.md

 Future<void> main() async {
   // Use the various APIs to log to stdout. final logger = Logger(
-    // Specify a log level (defaults to LogLevel.info).
+    // Specify a log level (defaults to Level.info).
     level: Level.verbose,
   )
     ..info('info')